whosonfirst/go-whosonfirst-browser/README.md

 _This package used to be called `go-whosonfirst-static`.
 Now it is called `go-whosonfirst-browser.`_

-## Deprecation notice (April, 2024)
+## Important

-This package has been deprecated.
-It will be replaced by the [go-whosonfirst-spelunker](https://github.com/whosonfirst?q=go-whosonfirst-spelunker&type=all&language=&sort=) packages.
-Once those packages have reached a point where they start to be versioned this package will be archived.
+This package has been replaced by the [go-whosonfirst-spelunker](https://github.com/whosonfirst?q=go-whosonfirst-spelunker&type=all&language=&sort=) packages and will no longer be actively maintained.

 ## Things this package is not